School Loan Boxes

 Artefacts from the time before the Roman invasion of AD 43.
 Developed by the Museum of London.

-Focuses on areas such as work and leisure, food, communication, economy, health and beauty.
+Replica items focusing on areas such as work and leisure, food, communication, economy, health and beauty.

 World War Two: